Pahiyas Festival Philippines

 interpreting symbolism in literature

-• Emphasizing a sustainable bond with the environment, the festival showcases natural and biodegradable materials in its decorations.
-This practice not only honors the earth but also promotes eco-friendly traditions, ensuring that the celebration doesn't leave a harmful footprint on the very land it praises.
+The festival emphasises harmony with the environment through the use of natural, biodegradable materials in its decorations.
+This approach not only honours the earth but also upholds eco-friendly practices, ensuring the celebration leaves a positive legacy for the land it cherishes.

 Cultural Aspects